ldj01/e-s-t/README.md

 ## Changes From Previous Version
 #### Updates on MONTH DAY, YEAR - USGS EROS
-  * src
-    1. Modified to do something.
+  * DESCRIBE WHAT WAS MODIFIED HERE